-- (a) CREATION OF PASSENGER RAIL TRUST FUND.
-There is established in the Treasury of the United States a trust fund to be known as the "Passenger Rail Trust Fund", consisting of such amounts as may be appropriated or credited to the Passenger Rail Trust Fund under this section. - (b) DATE AVAILABLE FOR OBLIGATION. -Authorizations from the Passenger Rail Trust Fund to carry out this title shall be available for obligation on the date of their apportionment or allocation or on October 1 of the fiscal year for which they are authorized, whichever occurs first. - (c) PERIOD OF AVAILABILITY.
-Funds apportioned or allocated pursuant to this title in a State shall remain available for obligation in that State for a period of 3 years after the last day of the fiscal year for which the funds are authorized.
-Any amounts so apportioned or allocated that remain unobligated at the end of that period shall lapse. (d) OPUIS THOM AND PERFORMANCE OF FUNDS - (d) OBLIGATION AND RELEASE OF FUNDS.-

-(1) IN GENERAL.- Funds apportioned or allocated to a State for a purpose for any fiscal year shall be considered to be obligated if a sum equal to the total of the funds apportioned or allocated to the State for that purpose for that fiscal year and previous fiscal years is obligated.

-(2) RELEASED FUNDS.-Any funds released by the final payment for a project, or by modifying the project agreement for a project, shall be-

-(A) credited to the same class of funds previously apportioned or allocated to the State for the project; and

-(B) immediately available for obligation.

-(3) NET OBLIGATIONS.- Notwithstanding any other provision of law (including a regulation), obligations recorded against funds made available under this subsection shall be recorded and reported as net obligations."
+- "Sec. .
+Passenger Rail Trust Fund. - "(a) Creation of Passenger Rail Trust Fund.
+There is established in the Treasury of the United States a trust fund to be known as the "Passenger Rail Trust Fund", consisting of such amounts as may be appropriated or credited to the Passenger Rail Trust Fund under this section. - "(b) Date Available for Obligation. -Authorizations from the Passenger Rail Trust Fund to carry out this title shall be available for obligation on the date of their apportionment or allocation or on October 1 of the fiscal year for which they are authorized, whichever occurs first. - "(c) Period of Availability.- Funds apportioned or allocated pursuant to this title in a State shall remain available for obligation in that State for a period of 3 years after the last day of the fiscal year for which the funds are authorized.
+Any amounts so apportioned or allocated that remain unobligated at the end of that period shall lapse. - "(d) Obligation and Release of Funds.- - "(1) In General.- Funds apportioned or allocated to a State for a purpose for any fiscal year shall be considered to be obligated if a sum equal to the total of the funds apportioned or allocated to the State for that purpose for that fiscal year and previous fiscal years is obligated. "(2) Released Funds.-Any funds released by the final payment for a project, or by modifying the project agreement for a project, shall be- - "(A) credited to the same class of funds previously apportioned or allocated to the State for the project; and - "(B) immediately available for obligation. - "(3) NET OBLIGATIONS.- Notwithstanding any other provision of law (including a regulation), obligations recorded against funds made available under this subsection shall be recorded and reported as net obligations."